What is it?

 A few more pro-tips for taking the whole thing up a notch.

-- Skip level 1:1s : If you're a manager of managers, then try and do adhoc 1:1s with your managers direct reports (i.e. your indirect reports).
-This will help you gain a deeper insight into the organisation, find out how your managers are doing, identify and root-out communication dysfunction, and finally to demonstrate that you're engaged at all levels
+Skip level 1:1s: If you're a manager of managers, then try and do ad-hoc 1:1s with your manager’s direct reports (i.e. your indirect reports).
+This will help you gain a deeper insight into the organisation, find out how your managers are doing, identify and root out communication dysfunction, and finally demonstrate that you're engaged at all levels

-- Setup 1:1s with your peers - the agenda might be different but the idea is to improve interpersonal relationship, solicit feedback, discuss approaches to improve collaboration between teams/squads/departments
+Setup 1:1s with your peers - the agenda might be different but the idea is to improve interpersonal relationships, solicit feedback, discuss approaches to improve collaboration between teams/squads/departments